mcaimi/k8s-demo-app/README.rst

 K8S CI/CD DEMO
 ==============

 This is a work-in-progress demo of a CI/CD workflow based on Kubernetes and Jenkins.
+Look here for `openshift`_ native deployments.
 This demo makes use of the following projects:

-- Kubernetes as a container orchestrator
+- Kubernetes/OpenShift as a container orchestrator
 - Kustomize for templating
 - Jenkins as a pipeline job runner
 - SonarQube for code quality and coverage measurements